A trip full of hitchhiking, beautiful places and welcoming locals.

 Next day, on 29th of August 2023, we had plan to leave for Wayanad.
 Wayanad is a hill station in Kerala and a famous tourist spot.
 Praveen suggested to visit Munnar as it is far closer to Kochi than Wayanad (80 km vs 250 km).
 But I had already visited Munnar in my previous trips, so we chose Wayanad.
 We had a train late night from Ernakulam Junction (at 23:30 hours) to Kozhikode, which is the nearest railway station from Wayanad.
 So, we checked out in the morning as we had plans to roam around in Kochi before taking the train.

 Zostel was celebrating Onam on that day.
-To opt-in, we had to pay 400 rupees, which included a Sadya Thali and a mundu.
+To opt-in, we had to pay 400 rupees, which included a Sadya Thali and a Mundu.
 Me and Suresh paid the amount and opted in for the celebrations.
 Sadya thali had Rice, Sambhar, Rasam, Avial, Banana Chips, Pineapple Pachadi, Pappadam, many types of pickels and chutneys, Pal Ada Payasam and Coconut jaggery Pasam.
 And, there was water too :).
 Those payasams were really great and I had one more round of them.
 Later, I had a lot of variety of payasams during the DebConf.

-So, we hung out in the common room and put our luggage there.
+In the evening, we hung out in the common room and put our luggage there.
 We played UNO and had conversations with other travellers in the hostel.
 I had a fun time there and I still think it is one of the best hostel experiences I had.
 We made good friends with Saiduth (Telangana) and Shwetank (Uttarakhand).
 They were already aware about the software like debian, and we had some detailed conversations about the Free Software movement.
 I remember explaining the difference between the terms “Open Source” and “Free Software”.
 I also told them about the Streetcomplete app, a beginner friendly app to edit OpenStreetMap.
 We had dinner at a place nearby (named Palaraam), but again, the vegetarian options were very limited!
 After dinner, we came back to the Zostel and me and Suresh left for Ernakulam Junction to catch our train Maveli Express (16604).

 Day 3: Going to Wayanad